 Marja Savola writes in response to Mr. Chopra:

-I can’t say that I am surprised of your answer, because I have been reading eastern philosophy about spiritual exercises and kundalini since my visit in India 1993, fulltime, and I know very well your and other eastern gurus’ opinion in this matter.
+I can’t say that I am surprised by your answer, because I have been reading Eastern philosophy about spiritual exercises and kundalini since my visit in India 1993, fulltime, and I know very well your and other Eastern gurus’ opinion in this matter.
 But I have a wish that you and the other gurus and teachers would take some responsibility in what you are teaching people.
 Those who have been damaged by these dangerous artificial exercises have no one to turn to when they have been struck by the tremendous kundalini energy.
 When they have gone psychotic or physically ill, the gurus turn their back on them and say that it is this person’s karma.
 For me it is a very uncharitable attitude.
 It is my definite opinion that it is the dangerous artificial exercises that causes the psychosis and the mental and bodily illnesses.”

 Deepak Chopra, says of kundalini energy:

 Kundalini is not something we should be afraid of.
 We wouldn’t be physically alive or cognizant without it.
 It is what allows our eyes to see, our mind to think, our cells to metabolize.
 It is the natural force of evolution through which higher states of consciousness unfold.
 As such it is certainly something to be respected and not trifled of, and so, as I said before, I don’t recommend those practices that specifically aim to forcefully awaken the kundalini without proper guidance.

 It is a huge presupposition to assume that kundalini is a universal spirit common to all religions or an evolutionary “life force.”
 Given the large body of Christian literature on the manifestations of the Holy Spirit and the conversion stories of countless Christians, the kundalini spirit is of a totally different nature.
 Why do we need specially trained spiritual guides and years of physical and spiritual gymnastics to have an “awakening” or “enlightenment?”